jmrjrmv/run_analysis/README.md

 2 - BEFORE RUNNING THE SCRIPT
 =============================

-a) Download the data set "dataset.zip" given here ( or download it from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+a) Download the data set "dataset.zip" from the Url https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 b) decompress the file in your working directory